How It Works

-As of July 1, subsidized backup childcare is available to all MIT undergraduate and graduate students through Care.com BackupCare provided by Parents in a Pinch, Inc. at a cost of $5.00 per hour.
-MIT has offered backup care through Parents in a Pinch, a nationwide service provider that offers quality in-home childcare services, to MIT faculty, staff and postdocs since 2006 and is now is co-sponsoring a one-year pilot program with the GSC to offer this subsidized program to students.
+Subsidized backup childcare is available to all MIT undergraduate and graduate students through Care.com BackupCare, provided by Parents in a Pinch, Inc. at a cost of $5.00 per hour.
+MIT has offered backup care through Parents in a Pinch, a nationwide service provider that offers quality in-home childcare services, to MIT faculty, staff and postdocs since 2006 and added a subsidized program for students in 2013.

 The program creates a safety net for students with families, by providing access to quality caregivers when additional childcare is needed.
 Screened and trained caregivers are available on short notice to provide childcare, day or evening, 7 days a week.
 MIT students can request up to 10 childcare referrals annually, for a minimum of 4 hours and a maximum of 8 hours daily.

 Please note: Students must complete the pre-registration form online each fiscal year (FY15: July 1, 2014 - June 30, 2015) to confirm their student status.

 - Students currently registered for summer term courses can pre-register for FY15 backup childcare beginning on July 1.